 Lastly, Pollin argues that decreases in healthcare and military spending will not undo the benefits of a “full employment” program.
 The military prong is the one that should raise eyebrows the most.
 Pollin perhaps underestimates how dollar hegemony as the world’s reserve currency is a policy enforced down the barrel of a gun, with a long history of the United States invading or sponsoring coups in countries whose governments fight that paradigm.
-Rob Urie, Michael Hudson and others have explored this.
+Rob Urie, Michael Hudson, William Blum, and others have explored this.
 When Pollin argues that the United States can provide “full employment” while at the same time reducing military expenditures, his argument seems suspect.
 Hudson’s famous Super Imperialism book explores in much greater depth how U.S. financial dominance was always a veneer over a threat of military action.
+And Ernest Mandel has offered a detailed explanation of how imperialism is a kind of release valve for the natural tendency of purely domestic profits to decline.
 While it does seem that the United States should reduce its military belligerence, it does not seem that the nation can do so and provide “full employment” in the long term without eliminating its trade deficit, counter to Pollin’s suggestion.
 It is a question of changing a bunch of variables simultaneously that all prop up the shaky foundations of dollar hegemony, and, admittedly, isn’t an easy thing to assess definitively.
+Though Mandel’s application of Marxist economics shows how abandoning imperialism will undoubtedly result in a decline in profits, because that is how capitalism works.